 4. Take the long-term approach

-It takes time to get comfortable with the idea of a major lifestyle change, so don’t expect your parent to agree with you the first time you suggest they stop driving.
-Giving them some space between each conversation will allow them to consider the conversation and cool off.
+It takes time to get comfortable with the idea of a major lifestyle change.
+So don’t expect your parent to agree with you the first time you suggest they stop driving.
+Give them some space between each conversation.
+This will allow them to process the information and cool off.

 It helps if you don’t wait until they’ve gotten into an accident to point out a decline in their driving capabilities.
 Whether it’s a new medical diagnosis or declining eyesight, start the conversation as soon as you see the first signs of aging.
 Start small by suggesting they give up driving long distances, in inclement weather, or at night.